DevendraBhoraniya/music_app/README.md

 This is just a Previw of a song you can only LIsten to 30 secnods of music for free SpotifyAPI

-I Build this web app for Learing purpose and this may Lack in respoonsivness .
+I Build this web app for Learing purpose and this may Lack in responsivness .

 Thank you.